How much does a WMS cost?

 The implementation timeframe (study, prototyping, training, launch) can range from 3 to 15 months depending on the complexity of the requirements and the diversity of the logistics flows to be managed.
 Of course, one must consider not only the cost of the WMS software and the integration service, but also other direct project costs, primarily:

-- The costs of purchasing and configuring portable equipment (labelers, PDAs, scales),
+- The costs of purchasing and setting up portable equipment (label printers, PDAs, scales),

 - The costs of developing computer interfaces (ERP, TMS , OMS),